Mary Elizabeth Winstead

 Mary Elizabeth Winstead in Final Destination 3

-At the age of 23, the actress starred in Quentin Tarantino's "Death Proof," playing Lee Montgomery, an aspiring actress who, along with her best friends, devises a revenge plan against the deranged stuntman Mike (Kurt Russell), responsible for their friend's death.
-The audience was treated to a generous dose of dark humor and spectacular explosions.
+At 23, the actress starred in Quentin Tarantino's "Death Proof," playing Lee Montgomery, an aspiring actress who teams up with her best friends to get revenge on psychotic stuntman Mike (Kurt Russell) after he kills their friend.
+Audiences got a hefty serving of dark humor and jaw-dropping explosions.

 Mary Elizabeth Winstead in Death Proof